haneessh/Face-Mask-Detection/README.md

 ## 2. Collecting Data

-I used images from pyimagesearch by Adrian Rosebrock
+I have used images from pyimagesearch by Adrian Rosebrock

 ## 3. Labelling Data
 We have completed collecting images, now next step is Labelling the data.
 Labeling is the process of drawing bounding boxes around the objects.